 Significant issues addressed by Kinnevik’s Board during 2022 include the sell-down of a 7.2 percent stake in Tele2, Kinnevik’s corporate and portfolio strategy and capital reallocation plans, including material investments and divestments.
-As the basis for discussions concerning the listed portfolio companies, Kinnevik’s management presented independent analyses of certain companies’ strategies, operations and future opportunities within the markets in which they are active.
-Furthermore, Chief Executive Officers of certain unlisted portfolio companies held customary investor presentations and discussions with the Kinnevik Board.
+As the basis for discussions concerning investee companies, Kinnevik’s management presented independent analyses of certain companies’ strategies, operations and future opportunities within the markets in which they are active.
+Furthermore, Chief Executive Officers of several unlisted investee companies held presentations and discussions with the Kinnevik Board.

 Compliance with laws and regulations, responsibility and market confidence in Kinnevik are some of the key issues which the Board actively focuses on.
 Kinnevik’s Code of Conduct and Sustainability Policy, both adopted by the Board, describes Kinnevik’s policy on issues pertaining to social responsibility, environmental considerations, governance and ethics.

-In 2021, a People & Remuneration Committee and Audit & Sustainability Committee, replacing the Risk, Compliance & Sustainability Committee, have been established within the Board.
+In 2022, a People & Remuneration Committee and Audit & Sustainability Committee have been established within the Board.
 These committees are preparatory bodies of the Board and do not reduce the Board’s overall responsibility for the governance of the Company and decisions taken.
 The General Counsel and Company Secretary, Mattias Andersson, is responsible for ensuring that rules of procedure are complied with, and all Board members can turn to the Secretary for advice and assistance in their Board work.

-During 2021, Kinnevik’s Board of Directors held twelve meetings (including the constituent meeting), of which four were extra meetings.
-Due to the Covid-19 pandemic, all meetings were held via telephone and/or videoconference.
+During 2022, Kinnevik’s Board of Directors held ten meetings (including the constituent meeting), of which three were extra meetings to discuss larger investments.